ietf-ccamp-wg/ietf-network-inventory/draft-xx-ccamp-optical-inventory-yang.md

 TBD whether to re-use definitions from {{!RFC8348}} or use schema-mount

-While {{!RFC8348}} is used to manage the hardware of a single server (e.g., a Network Element), the Network Inventory YANG data model is used to retrieve the network inventory information from a controller which controls a network with multiple Network Elements.
+While {{!RFC8348}} is used to manage the hardware of a single server (e.g., a Network Element), the Network Inventory YANG data model is used to retrieve the network inventory information that a controller that discovers it  from multiple Network Elements it controls.

 The proposed YANG data model has been analysed to cover the requirements and use cases for Optical Network Inventory.

 Further analysis of requirements and use cases is needed to extend the applicability of this YANG data model to other types of networks.

-## State of Network Equipment:

-  Empty: no equipment is installed and no expected equipment has been identified;

-  Installed & not expected: physically inserted in the NE but not expected;

-  Expected & not Installed: expected but not currently installed;

-  Installed & Expected: expected and currently installed;

-  Mismatch of Installed & Expected: there is an inconsistency between the expected equipment and the installed equipment;

-  Unavailable: this holder cannot accept the installation or provisioning of equipment (this is typically caused by a double width card installed next to this slot);

-  Unknown: the state of the equipment are not known;

 {: #inventory-tree}